 Public databases like NVD provide a relatively small and typically outdated view of open source security vulnerabilities.

 Nexus Intelligence however, delivers a universal and timely understanding of open source security risk.
-It has ingested and analyzed more than 31 million components and it never stops learning, using natural language processing to dynamically monitor every GitHub commit to every open source project, advisory websites, Google search alerts, OSS Index, and a plethora of vulnerability sites.
-Additionally, new vulnerabilities are regularly discovered by our own researchers and added to our proprietary knowledge-base.
+It has ingested and analyzed more than 65 million components and it never stops learning, using natural language processing to dynamically monitor every GitHub commit to every open source project, advisory websites, Google search alerts, OSS Index, and a plethora of vulnerability sites.
+Additionally, new vulnerabilities are regularly discovered by our own researchers and added to our proprietary knowledge base.

-Nexus Intelligence also see things that others simply can't, continuously gaining insight from more than 4 million instances of Nexus Repository Manager, and from 146 billion components requested annually from The Central Repository.
+Nexus Intelligence also sees things that others simply can't, continuously gaining insight from more than 4 million instances of Nexus Repository Manager, and from 146 billion components requested annually from The Central Repository.

 Whenever new vulnerabilities are disclosed or discovered our team immediately validates the exploit path, identifies the root cause, and creates actionable information to help organizations (and development teams) evaluate, triage, and remediate threats faster than adversaries can attack.
 Guidance is carefully curated and written for easy consumption by frontline software developers.
 Instead of cryptic security alerts that are difficult to decipher, Nexus Intelligence provides developers step-by-step instructions on how to detect and remediate the vulnerability, including upgrade path and the root cause, relative risk of other component versions, and workarounds to avoid refactoring code.